 2.1.6 The school will keep a register of parents who have agreed for their children’s photographs to appear in school publicity and on the website.
 This will be updated annually as part of the data checking process.

-2.1.7 Staff will be given an annotated illustrated list of students whose images may not be taken for reference only and it may not leave the school site.
+2.1.7 Staff will be given an annotated illustrated list of students whose images may not be taken for reference only and it may not leave the school site and may not be displayed outside of the classroom.

 2.1.8 It is not appropriate for adults to take photographs of children for their personal use.